danarcher/XCom2SpookClass/README.md

 *"A sidearm carried exclusively by Spooks, they favour this pistol over larger, more powerful but cumbersome weapons."*

-In the unlikely event that the Spook wishes to engage in combat, the Spook Pistol is extremely accurate at close range, even versus enemies in cover.
-It is quick to fire, encouraging mobility.
-It is also deeply inaccurate at longer ranges, and lacks significant upgrades at higher weapon tiers.
+The Spook Pistol is extremely accurate at close range.
+It is deeply inaccurate at longer ranges, and lacks significant upgrades at higher weapon tiers.

-**Conventional** 2-3 damage, +2 on a crit, short sound range, unlimited ammo.
+**Conventional** 3-4 damage, +2 on a crit, short sound range, unlimited ammo.
 1 action to fire.

-**Magnetic** 4-5 damage, +3 on a crit, short sound range, unlimited ammo.
+**Magnetic** 5-6 damage, +3 on a crit, short sound range, unlimited ammo.
 1 action to fire.

 ### Combat Knife